Vis4Sense/student-projects/2024-2025/readme.md

    - This would cover when to unload a stock/crypto (step 3)
    - This can be extended to short sell as well, i.e., comparing going long or short and see which has the better return

+# Meeting 4 Mar 2025

+Abhay
+- read the survey paper on time series classfication
+   - time wrapping: expensive, most effective,
+   - shapelet: like it, expensive,
+   - start with univariate (price), and then later add multivariate like volumn and other (similar) stock price
+- collected data for 20 tickers: from 2015 by minute
+   - labeling data: based on the interval size and threshold

 # Meeting 25 Feb 2025

 ## Kai